 - the standard scheme for unregistered commercial imports to import duty-paid goods into the UK and pay any UK duty in advance

 - become a registered commercial importer – if you’re approved, duty payments can be deferred

 Imports from countries outside the EU

-If you import fuel from outside the EU, it’s liable for Fuel Duty when it reaches the UK.
+If you import fuel from outside the EU, it’s liable for duty when it reaches the UK.

-You won’t need to pay it at that point if:
+You will not need to pay it at that point if: